JANorman/MailShine/README.md

 MailShine
 =========

-MailShine is a RESTful web service that can perform post processing to emails you send from your application.
-It uses the great [Premailer](https://github.com/premailer/premailer/) libraries, wrapped by a RESTful API, and containerized in Docker container.
+MailShine is a web service that can perform post processing to emails you send from your application.
+It uses  [Premailer](https://github.com/premailer/premailer/) libraries, wrapped with a web API, and containerized in Docker container.

 ## Installation